bingomanatee/collect-table/README.tsdx.md

 ## Configuration

-Code quality is set up for you with `prettier`, `husky`, and `lint-staged`.
+Code quality is setField up for you with `prettier`, `husky`, and `lint-staged`.
 Adjust the respective fields in `package.json` accordingly.

 ### Jest

-Jest tests are set up to run with `npm test` or `yarn test`.
+Jest tests are setField up to run with `npm test` or `yarn test`.

 ### Bundle Analysis

-[`size-limit`](https://github.com/ai/size-limit) is set up to calculate the real cost of your library with `npm run size` and visualize the bundle with `npm run analyze`.
+[`size-limit`](https://github.com/ai/size-limit) is setField up to calculate the real cost of your library with `npm run size` and visualize the bundle with `npm run analyze`.

 #### Setup Files

-This is the folder structure we set up for you:
+This is the folder structure we setField up for you:

 ```txt
 /src